Author: Jeff Bacon

 Initial Support Order

-Whether the order comes out of a divorce or a paternity case, the initial calculation often sets the status quo for years.
+The order may come out of a divorce or a paternity case.
+Either way, the initial calculation often sets the status quo for years.
 Getting it right the first time is far easier than fixing it later.

 Modification

 Life changes.
-Oklahoma requires a material change in circumstances to modify support — an involuntary job loss, a significant income shift in either direction, or a meaningful change in parenting time.
-Filing matters: support continues to accrue at the old rate until a motion is on file.
+Oklahoma requires a material change in circumstances to modify support.
+That can be an involuntary job loss, a significant income shift in either direction, or a meaningful change in parenting time.
+Filing matters: support keeps accruing at the old rate until a motion is on file.

 Enforcement Defense

-If you have fallen behind, the consequences are real: wage garnishment, driver’s or professional license suspension, and contempt with potential jail time.
-If you are facing a contempt citation in Oklahoma County, Cleveland County, Canadian County, or Logan County, do not wait.
-We negotiate payment plans, defend contempt actions, and keep clients working so arrears can actually be paid down.
+If you have fallen behind, the consequences are real.
+Wage garnishment.
+Driver’s or professional license suspension.
+Contempt with potential jail time.
+If you face a contempt citation in Oklahoma County, Cleveland County, Canadian County, or Logan County, do not wait.
+We negotiate payment plans and defend contempt actions.
+We keep clients working so arrears can actually be paid down.

 "Mr. Bacon’s strength of character—his respect, steadfastness, and dedication—set him apart as truly invaluable.